frankcapodanno/tinny/README.md

 # tinny
-Experimental Software to study counterphase wave sound effect in tinnitus
+Experimental Software to study counterphase wave sound effect in tinnitus patients.
+This software is not a medical software and must be used just as study.

 ## license
 GPL v.
 3 (https://www.gnu.org/licenses/gpl-3.0.de.html)

 ## libraries
-Java Sound API and Math for the wave sound reproduction are the principal libraries.
+Java Sound API and Java Math classes are the principal libraries.